JoannaBy/DHSI2019-Stylometry/before_the_course/homeworks.md

 You will need:
 * 1 (or more) text you want to examine.
 It can be an anonymous work or a suspected collaborative work,
 * collection of texts by at least 2 potential authors,
-  * note that the number of words for each of them should be roughly equal, so e.g. 5 texts of 10,000 words each for each of the authors is fine, but 5 of 10,000 i 10 of 100 - not.
+  * note that the number of words for each of them should be roughly equal, so e.g. 5 texts of 10,000 words each for each of the authors is fine, but 5 of 10,000 and 10 of 100 - not.